SpaceG/spaceg.github.io/_posts/2015-05-05-clean-magic-medium-jekyll-theme.markdown

 <a href="https://github.com/SpaceG/CleanMagicMedium-Jekyll-V.0.2.0">Download</a>

+Fork it, Star it, And Download it!
+CleanMagicMedium V.0.0.2 - A Jekyll Theme.

-Download it <code> git clone https://github.com/SpaceG/CleanMagicMedium-Jekyll.git</code>
+Download it <code> git clone https://github.com/ SpaceG/CleanMagicMedium-Jekyll.git</code>

 Download it, open it with Terminal and run <code> jekyll serve </code> Have Fun!
 Please Star it and Fork it!